Here’s How the Women’s Workforce Has Been Set Back Due to COVID

 Advertisements

 We’ve come a long way in the world of women’s rights in the workplace.
 The stereotypical 1950’s housewife is optional rather than obligatory.
 Women make up nearly half of the workforce, but 2020 and the global pandemic has thrown a wrench in a lot of plans.
-The pandemic has dealt a dramatic blow to women in the workforce.
+The women’s workforce amid COVID has taken an unfortunate turn.

 How has COVID set back the woman’s workforce?
 When can we expect things to start going back to normal, and can we expect a woman’s place in the workforce to recover?